Few vehicle problems are as perplexing as having a key stuck in the ignition.

 And then there’s a faulty ignition cylinder.

-As with most things, ignition cylinders age, which can cause their internal components to malfunction.
-If this occurs while a key is inserted, you may be unable to extract it.
+As with most things, ignition cylinders deteriorate, which can cause their internal components to malfunction.
+If this occurs while a key is inserted, you may be unable to remove it.

 The cost to replace an ignition cylinder (also known as an ignition lock) ranges from about $80 to $250.

-If you manage to get it out, you might try spraying it with some WD-40, reinserting it, and lightly jiggling it around a little bit.
+If you manage to get it out, you might try spraying it with some WD-40, reinserting it, and gently wiggling it around a little bit.
 This may help lubricate the internal mechanism and keep you from having to replace it.

 The Key Is Worn